-The answer to that question is NO. Let me just tell you right away, this survey site is as legit as they come.
+The answer to that question is that it is NOT a scam.
+This survey site is as legit as they come.
 But this doesn’t mean that you should sign up right away.

 You have to figure out if this site will allow you to earn a decent income.
 This 20/20 Panel will take a look at the earning opportunities as well as all the other aspects of the site you need to know.

 This way, you will be able to decide if this is truly a survey site for you or not.

 What is 20/20 Panel and what does it offer?

 As I’ve mentioned above, 20/20 Panel is a survey site that will reward you for sharing your opinion.